- Variable interest rate of 1.75% gross* p.a./AER**

 Limited to one Regular Savings account per member.

 To open an account, please go to the ‘How to apply for a Regular Savings Account’ section towards the bottom of this page.
-Alternatively, you can request to open an account by emailing [email protected] or calling us on 01535 650 770.
+Alternatively, you can request an application pack by emailing [email protected] or calling us on 01535 650 770.

 You can save between £25 and £250 a month with the maximum investment being £3,000 per calendar year.